 Last year, the Saturday before Christmas, (which people have taken to calling, ‘Panic Saturday’, due to stressed shoppers trying to fulfil their last minute Christmas lists on this day), was the biggest day of the year for sales and the trend has continued for the second year running.
 It is suspected, sales this week will continue to skyrocket as Christmas is on a Friday this year, leaving 5 full shopping days after Panic Saturday.

-Visit our blog for Money Saving Christmas Tips.
+Visit our info hub article for Money Saving Christmas Tips.

 Christmas Shopping Debts?